 Course Course Description Credit Hrs.
 Contact Hrs.
-Prerequisite: Admission to the College of Education, ELCF 4500/353 and READ 4100/306 (or concurrent enrollment in ELCF 4500/353 and READ 4100/306); co-requisite CHEM 0920/092; and consent of the department.
-CHEM 4710 READINGS IN SCIENCE EDUCATION: RESEARCH, THEORY, AND PRACTICE (1) 1 1 Readings and discussion of contemporary and historic work in science education with an emphasis on how scholarly work can promote effective instruction.
+Readings and discussion of contemporary and historic work in science education with an emphasis on how scholarly work can promote effective instruction.
 May be repeated for up to 3 credit hours.
 Prerequisite: Consent of the department.
-CHEM 4720 INQUIRY INSTRUCTION IN THE HIGH SCHOOL CLASSROOM: ACTIVITY-BASED CHEMISTRY (3) 3 3 Variety of chemistry topics and activities appropriate for implementing in the high school classroom.
+CHEM 4720 INQUIRY INSTRUCTION IN THE HIGH SCHOOL CLASSROOM: ACTIVITY-BASED CHEMISTRY (3) Variety of chemistry topics and activities appropriate for implementing in the high school classroom.
 Pedagogical implications of inquiry-based instructional materials and use of modern equipment in the classroom.
 Prerequisite: Consent of the department.
-CHEM 4730 PEDAGOGICAL CONTENT KNOWLEDGE IN SCIENCE: CHEMISTRY (6) 6 6 Foundations of chemistry with emphasis on pedagogical content knowledge.
+3 3 CHEM 4730 PEDAGOGICAL CONTENT KNOWLEDGE IN SCIENCE: CHEMISTRY (6) Foundations of chemistry with emphasis on pedagogical content knowledge.
 Stoichiometry, quantum theory, chemical bonding, kinetics, equilibrium, electrochemistry.
 Additional course fee.
 Prerequisites: CHEM 1560/156 or equivalent and consent of the department.
-CHEM 4750 STUDENT TEACHING: SECONDARY LEVEL CHEMISTRY /FIELD (6) 6 6 Off-campus placement in secondary level schools in two or more grade levels.
+6 6 CHEM 4750 STUDENT TEACHING: SECONDARY LEVEL CHEMISTRY /FIELD (6) Off-campus placement in secondary level schools in two or more grade levels.
 University and cooperating school supervision.
 Five full days including seminar for 16 weeks.
 No other courses may be taken during the semester of student teaching.
 Satisfies university thesis requirement.
 Prerequisite: CHEM 0920/092 and 4630/363; national percentile ranking of at least 50 on the ACS General Chemistry Examination; passing grade on the oral interview or the prestudent teaching seminar; submission of teaching portfolio to advisor.
 Admission to the College of Education; completion of all other coursework in the approved program; a 2.5 grade point average in the area of specialization, in professional education, and in all coursework required in the approved program; and a passing score on the subject matter/content area certification test within the last five years.
-CHEM 5200 MICROSCOPIC PHYSICAL CHEMISTRY (3) 3 3 Introduction to the chemical applications of quantum mechanics, atomic and molecular
+6 6 CHEM 5200 MICROSCOPIC PHYSICAL CHEMISTRY (3) Introduction to the chemical applications of quantum mechanics, atomic and molecular structure, and spectroscopy with an emphasis on problems of biological interest.
+Credit will not be given for both CHEM 4200/5200 and Chem 4060/300.
+Prerequisite(s): CHEM 4302/302, PHYS 1520 or PHYS 2220, MATH 1420 or MATH 1400 or equivalent; ENG 1270/127 or 1230/123; consent of the department.
+3 3